Yoga classes from 17th September 2018: 50% discount on the first session if you come with a friend!

 I always had an interest in Health and well-being and attended fitness classes regularly.
 However, I eventually found my full balance when I started to attend a class in Southampton.
 After a retreat in Dartmoor (www.balabrook.org.uk) I was initiated to a deeper aspect, through pranayama, meditation and philosophy.
 Five years later I decided to train as a Teacher.

-I also went for a formative trip to India last winter for 2 months.
-I stayed in a Sivananda Ashram for 1 month, where I undertook a course on Ayurveda, the Science of Life, as well as experimenting a treatment myself, a 'Pancha Karma' or '5 actions'.
+Two years ago, I also went for a formative trip to India last winter for 2 months.
+I stayed in a Sivananda Ashram for 1 month to I undertake a course on Ayurveda, the Science of Life, as well as experimenting a treatment myself, a 'Pancha Karma' or '5 actions'.
 I then went on to travel by myself and finally joined a trekking group to explore Kerala, the tea and spices plantations.
 Go to Blog for more details and photos.

 Classes: Beginners are welcome